JawherKl/grpc-order-process/README.md

-# design-patterns-in-go
+# go-crud-grpc

-In this project, I will provide examples of all major design patterns and demonstrate how they are implemented in GO.
+In this project, they are implemented in GO.